2016 National Research

 For the sixth time in 11 years, Americans living in homeowners associations and condominiums have told pollsters they are overwhelmingly satisfied in their communities.
 The March 2016 survey affirms the findings of almost identical national surveys conducted in 2005, 2007, 2009, 2012 and 2014.
 The 2016 survey was conducted by Zogby Analytics for the Foundation for Community Association Research.
 The findings from the six surveys are strikingly consistent and rarely vary a standard margin error for national, demographically representative surveys.

-- 90% of residents rate their overall community association experience as positive (64%) or neutral (26%).
+- By large majorities, most residents rate their overall community experience as positive or, at worst, neutral.

-- 90% of residents say association board members "absolutely" or "for the most part" serve the best interests of their communities.
+- They say their association board members serve the best interests of their communities.

-- 83% of residents say their community managers provide value and support to residents and their associations.
+- They say their community managers provide valuable support to residents and their associations.

-We encourage you to download Americans Grade Their Associations, Board Members And Community Managers, (PDF), a free brochure summarizing the results.
+We encourage you to download Validation: Sixth National Survey Affirms Community Association Success, (PDF), a free brochure summarizing the results.